Attendance

 What happens if my child does not attend school regularly?

-The Government has implemented legislation stating that no requests for holidays can be authorised except in exceptional circumstances.
+The Government has implemented legislation stating that no requests for holidays can be authorised and leave of absence may only be authorised in exceptional circumstances.

-When a parent /carer feels that they have exceptional circumstances and wishes to apply to take their child out of school during term time they must complete a leave of absence form and submit it to the school at least 4 weeks before the proposed start of the holiday and before booking the holiday.
+When a parent /carer feels that they have exceptional circumstances and wishes to apply to take their child out of school during term time they must complete a leave of absence form and submit it to the school at least 4 weeks before the proposed date of leave of absence.

-If you take your child on holiday during term time, without the authorisation of the Head of Academy, the Local Authority will issue a Fixed Penalty Notice
+If you take your child on holiday during term time the Local Authority may issue a Fixed Penalty Notice.

-Holidays during term time will not be authorised, unless there are exceptional circumstances, and an Education Penalty Notice will be requested from the local authority.
+Holidays during term time will not be authorised and an Education Penalty Notice may be requested from the local authority.
 If you are planning to remove your child from school to take them on holiday, please complete a Leave of Absence form, available from the office.
 Please be aware that if you do not complete a Leave of Absence form or inform school that you are taking your child on holiday but school has good reason to believe they are absent due to holiday, then an Education Penalty notice will still be requested.